dolmen-go/mylogin-driver/README.md

 [`database/sql`](https://golang.org/pkg/database/sql/).
-This is just a wrapper around [`github.com/go-sql-driver/mysql`](https://github.com/go-sql-driver/mysql) with a different connection string syntax that allows to read server adress and credentials from `~/.mylogin.cnf`.
+This is just a wrapper around [`github.com/go-sql-driver/mysql`](https://github.com/go-sql-driver/mysql) with a different connection string syntax that allows to read server address and credentials from `~/.mylogin.cnf`.

 About mylogin.cnf: